 LACMTA is extending the D Line (formerly Purple) from the current terminus at Wilshire/Western station for nine miles to Westwood Veteran's Administration Hospital.
 This extension will consist of approximately 9 miles of heavy rail subway with seven new stations and is separated into 3 different projects/segments, PLE1, PLE2, PLE 3.
 The project is funded mostly by Measure R, Measure M, and federal grants.
 Section 1 is forecast to open in Fall 2025, Section 2 in Summer 2026, and Section 3 in Fall 2027.
 Travel time between Westwood and downtown L.A. is expected to take about 25 minutes.
 The design build contractor for Segment 1 is STS (a joint venture of Skanska, Traylor, Shea).
 The design build contractor for Segment 2 is TPOG (a joint venture of Tutor Perini and O&G).
 Tutor Perini is also the design build contractor for Segment 3 tunneling and stations.
-System Integration Testing for Segment 1 is expected to be completed in the third and fourth quarters of 2024.
-The targeted Revenue Service Date for PLE1 is in September 2025.
+Construction progress for PLE1 is at 96%, PLE2 is at 77%, and PLE3 is at 59.3%.
+System Integration Testing for PLE 1 began Summer of 2024.
+The targeted Revenue Service Date for PLE1 is in Fall 2025.

-In November 2024 Staff observed Segment 1 System Integration Testing involving powered contact 3rd rail and HR4000 vehicles.
 The PLE1 Project is preparing to integrate the extension project with the existing Wilshire Western Station.
-The Station will be closed for 25 days in May 2025 to complete the cutover.
+The Station was planned to be closed for 25 days in April 2025 to complete the cutover, however this has been postponed to May 2025 due system integration issues, which the Project is working on.